samruddhinevse/React-Admin-Dashboard/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App].

 # React Admin Dashboard Application

 This is a modern **React Admin Dashboard Application** built to provide the best tools for managing data, visualizing metrics, and enhancing productivity.
 The dashboard is fully customizable, highly functional, and uses **Syncfusion Components** for sleek and powerful UI.